The Love that Faded

 "The Love that Faded" is a song by Bob Dylan.
-It contains lyrics by Hank Williams to which Dylan composed music and appears on the 2011 LP The Lost Notebooks of Hank Williams.
+It contains lyrics by Hank Williams to which Dylan composed music, and it appears on the 2011 LP The Lost Notebooks of Hank Williams.

 Background

 In 2006, a janitor working for Sony/ATV Music Publishing claimed to have found Williams' unfinished lyrics inside a Sony-owned dumpster.
-The unfinished lyrics were later returned to Sony/ATV, which handed them to Bob Dylan in 2008 to complete the songs for an album release.
-Dylan completed one song; others were completed by other artists.
+The unfinished lyrics were returned to Sony/ATV, which handed them to Bob Dylan in 2008 to complete the songs for an album release.
+Dylan completed one song; other artists completed others.
 Dylan's admiration for Williams' work is well documented.
 When asked about his all-time favorite singer-songwriters in interviews, Williams is nearly always mentioned, and in his autobiography Chronicles: Volume One, Dylan states, "When I hear Hank sing, all movement ceases.
 The slightest whisper seems sacrilege."

 Dylan had recorded and performed several Williams songs before "The Love that Faded":